saeyslab/VIB_Hackathon_June_2024/paper.md

 ## Workgroup pipelines

 **Nextflow**
-During this hackathon, we have worked on and finished the template update for nf-core/molkart, an nf-core pipeline for processing Molecular Cartography data, allowing for the next expansion that will include spot-based segmentation options.
-Additionally, we have finished adding Spotiflow, a FISH spot-detection tool into the nf-core framework.
+During this hackathon, we have worked on and finished the template update for [nf-core/molkart](https://github.com/nf-core/molkart/pull/71), an nf-core pipeline for processing Molecular Cartography data, allowing for the next expansion that will include spot-based segmentation options.
+Additionally, we have added Spotiflow, a spot-detection tool into the nf-core framework.

-- Infrastructure for pipelines:
+**Isoquant**
+Isoquant is a tool for the reconstruction and quantification of single-cell long-read RNA data (e.g. from PacBio and Oxford Nanopore).
+Currently, Isoquant is not optimized for spatial data and is limited to reconstructing and quantifying transcripts from a few thousand barcodes at most.
+While this is often sufficient for single-cell long-read RNA data, spatial data can scale to many more barcodes.

+During this hackathon we identified the current bottlenecks in Isoquant and started on implementing a fix to circumvent this.
+From initial testing we can now perform reconstruction and quantification of transcripts on millions of barcodes efficiently.
+Currently we are performing further testing to ensure that results and downstream analyses are unaffected before submitting the fix as a pull request.

+**Infrastructure for pipelines**

-    - Support for incremental IO (partial read/write) in SpatialData
-    - Support for apply function in SpatialData
+We merged support for incremental IO (partial read/write) in SpatialData [(PR)](https://github.com/scverse/spatialdata/pull/501).
+Identified an issue for [multiscale images](https://github.com/scverse/spatialdata/issues/577).
+Discussed support for apply function on raster data in SpatialData [(draft PR)](https://github.com/scverse/spatialdata/pull/407).
-    - Use Viash to create a Nextflow job to view spatial omics datasets

 - Specific issues:
     - improve performance of isoquant for large spatial omics datasets